HersheyTaichou/CodeBible/content/Hardware/Workstation/Lenovo/X1Reset.md

 ## Reference Images

-The following images were taken from each model's user manual, then edited to add the model name to the image
+The following images were taken from each model's user manual, then edited to add the model name to the image.
+All applicable copyright information for the images can be found in the user manual.

 ### X1 Carbon 3rd Gen